Azure/azure-service-operator/README.md

 ![Deploying ASO](/docs/images/asodeploy.gif)

-Do you want to quickly deploy the latest version of Azure Service Operator on your Kubernetes cluster and start exploring?
+Ready to quickly deploy the latest version of Azure Service Operator on your Kubernetes cluster and start exploring?
 Follow these steps.

-1. Make sure `kubectl` is configured to connect to the Kubernetes cluster you want to deploy Azure Service Operators to.
+1. Make sure `kubectl` is configured to connect to the Kubernetes cluster you want to deploy Azure Service Operator to.

     To connect to an Azure Kubernetes Service cluster, you can use the below command: